decision-labs/spacialdb-devcenter/pages/Import-SimpleGEO.md

 # Importing SimpleGEO data into SpacialDB

-Thanks to SpacialDB's Layers API you can import all your data into SpacialDB, including Polygons and Lines, by following this two step process:
+Thanks to SpacialDB's [[Layers API|Layers-API]] you can import all your SimpleGEO Storage Layers into SpacialDB, including Polygons and Lines, by following this two step process.
+In addition if you have access to SimpleGEO's Places, Context and Features API, you could also import this data into SpacialDB.
+Check the bottom for some suggestions on doing this.

 ## Prerequisites